Updated July 17, 2023

-Let us assume that a trader trades on government security online on 1st December 2020, which is a Tuesday.
-Given that it is government security, the trade has to be settled in T+1 day.
+Suppose a trader trades on government security online on 1st December 2020, a Tuesday.
+Since it is government security, the trade must be settled in T+1 day.
 Determine the settlement date of the transaction.

-Let us assume that a trader purchases a company stock on 25th November, which is a Wednesday.
-Given that it is an equity stock, the trade has to be settled in T+2 day.
+Let us assume that a trader purchases a company stock on 25th November, a Wednesday.
+Since it is an equity stock, the trade must be settled in T+2 days.
 Determine the settlement date of the transaction.

 Risks of Settlement Date